RICKETTSIA

 These are the 3 known morphologies of Rickettsia:

-I believe we can identify rickettsia in capillary blood and in urine cultures also.
+I know that we can identify rickettsia in capillary blood and in urine cultures also.

 I have micrographs and microvideos that I believe show rickettsia in "live blood".
 It seems that when rickettsia is in a thread form (2.75 microns to 10 microns) it flows very well in the live blood or any other liquid, almost as if it is swimming or dancing by changing the shape of the thread.